senvildev/marketplace/README.md

 - `@elysiajs/static`

 # running
-To run the server, clone the repository, install the required dependencies, and simply start the `server.js` file using `bun run server.js`.
+To run the server, clone the repository, install the required dependencies, and simply start the `index.ts` file using `bun run index.ts`.

 # credits
 This is a solo project.
 All credit goes to me.